VaspulaVijayaLakshmi/BinarySearch/README.md

 Binary Search is not just about finding an element in a sorted array.
 It’s a technique that applies to arrays, rotated arrays, and even optimization problems.

+Binary search has two important aspects.

+A sorted array.
+Splitting an array into two halves.

+If We do not have the first one here try to think if second point can be used on ny parameter.
+Eg:PEAK ELEMENT

 🔹 𝗦𝘁𝗲𝗽 𝟭:  Core

 Works only on monotonic conditions (sorted or yes/no search space).